Medicare Basics & FAQ

 When all 10 my rebate sessions are used up - How will I afford counselling?

-- Most private health insurers have psychology rebates, once you have used up your Medicare rebates.
+- Most private health insurers have psychology rebates, once you have used up your 20 Medicare rebated sessions.

 - If you do not have health insurance. then please discuss other options with Anna.